unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/unraid-as-a-vm.md

 - Lime Technology does not officially support this configuration for production data.
 - Virtualization introduces some overhead; expect reduced performance compared to running directly on hardware.
-- You need a separate, valid license key for the VM.
+- You need a separate, valid license key for the %%VM|vm%%.
 :::

 :::note Prerequisites

-- A valid Unraid license key for the VM
+- A valid Unraid license key for the %%VM|vm%%
 - A dedicated USB flash drive (use a different manufacturer than your host's boot drive)
-- Unraid version 6.4.0 or higher for the VM (older versions require manual setup)
+- Unraid version 6.4.0 or higher for the %%VM|vm%% (older versions require manual setup)
 :::

-To get Unraid up and running as a VM:
+To get Unraid up and running as a %%VM|vm%%:

 <details>
 <summary><strong>1.
-Prepare the flash drive for the VM</strong></summary>
+Prepare the flash drive for the %%VM|vm%%</strong></summary>

-Getting your flash drive ready is crucial for a seamless and dependable VM boot process.
-Here's how to set up your VM environment with a unique and properly configured boot device.
+Getting your flash drive ready is crucial for a seamless and dependable %%VM|vm%% boot process.
+Here's how to set up your %%VM|vm%% environment with a unique and properly configured boot device.

 1. Use the [Unraid USB Creator](https://unraid.net/download) tool on your desktop to prepare the flash drive:
    - Select **Allow EFI boot**.